cwoodruff/book-network-programming-csharp/Chapter11/chapter11.md

 WebRTC also requires a bit of orchestration, known as signaling, to initiate and maintain these peer-to-peer connections.
 Unlike traditional client-server communication, establishing a WebRTC connection involves the exchange of metadata, connection candidates, and security information.
 This may sound complex, but signaling can be easily managed through protocols like WebSockets, making the entire process quite manageable in a .NET context.
 As we journey through the nuts and bolts of WebRTC, you'll see how it all comes together to create robust and interactive real-time applications—no magic wand required, just some well-crafted code and a bit of network wizardry.

-### What is WebRTC?

-At its core, this technology's unique selling point is its ability to facilitate direct, seamless real-time communication between peers, bypassing the need for intermediate servers to manage media flow.
-It's like a digital handshake that empowers two browsers or devices to directly exchange audio, video, and data—fast, secure, and incredibly efficient.
-This departure from the traditional client-server model allows for the creation of direct communication channels, reducing latency and enhancing user interactions.
-Whether you're developing a video chat app, streaming gameplay, or syncing documents in real-time, it's all about that direct line between users.

-What truly sets this technology apart is not just what it can do, but how it simplifies complex peer-to-peer interactions.
-By abstracting much of the heavy lifting in setting up real-time communications, it allows developers to concentrate on creating a compelling user experience, rather than dealing with server configuration or network issues.
-The use of standards like DTLS for encryption and SRTP for media security ensures that communication remains private and secure, without requiring developers to be security experts.

-What's more, this technology isn't just about video and audio.
-One of its standout features is the inclusion of data channels, which allow for the transmission of arbitrary data between peers.
-This could be anything from a simple chat message to a real-time game state or files.
-This versatility makes it an incredibly flexible tool in a developer's toolkit, opening up endless opportunities for building engaging, interactive applications.

 ### Key Features of WebRTC

 The standout feature of this technology is its ability to establish peer-to-peer connections for media exchange.
 Unlike the traditional approach of routing communication through a central server, this direct link significantly reduces latency, ensuring that voice and video calls feel immediate and natural.
 Imagine building a video chat that provides a high-quality, low-delay experience without requiring a hefty backend to process each interaction.
 This immediacy level makes real-time communication possible, and it's a game-changer for applications that demand quick responses, such as online collaboration tools or multiplayer games.

 Another powerful feature is its support for both media streams and arbitrary data channels.
 Media streams, consisting of audio and video tracks, are at the heart of many real-time communication apps like conferencing systems or telehealth solutions.
 Beyond that, the data channels allow for bi-directional, low-latency data transmission between peers.
 This could be anything from in-game states shared between players to files exchanged during a call.
 The ability to send custom data opens up endless possibilities for interactive features, like real-time whiteboarding or collaborative text editing, making this technology an incredibly versatile communication tool.

 Security is another critical feature seamlessly built into these connections' fabric.
-Media and data are encrypted end-to-end using DTLS and SRTP, ensuring that information stays protected during transit.
+Media and data are encrypted end-to-end using **DTLS** (**Datagram Transport Layer Security**) and **SRTP** (**Secure Real-time Transport Protocol**), ensuring that information stays protected during transit.
 This means developers can focus on building the features that make their applications stand out without worrying about the complexities of encrypting every packet of data.
 Whether managing sensitive conversations or transmitting essential files, this built-in security is vital to making real-time communication safe and dependable.

 Lastly, it offers robust handling of network conditions.
 In real-world usage, network environments can vary widely—users may switch from a stable Wi-Fi connection to a spotty mobile network.
-The technology has mechanisms like ICE (Interactive Connectivity Establishment), STUN, and TURN, which help establish and maintain connectivity even in challenging network scenarios.
+The technology has mechanisms like **ICE** (**Interactive Connectivity Establishment**), **STUN** (**Session Traversal Utilities for NAT**), and **TURN** (**Traversal Using Relays around NAT**), which help establish and maintain connectivity even in challenging network scenarios.
 This adaptability ensures users experience fewer dropped connections and interruptions, resulting in a more reliable and enjoyable experience.
 As we continue, we'll explore how to integrate these features effectively, bringing the full power of peer-to-peer communication to your .NET applications.

 ### WebRTC Use Cases and Scenarios